porrey/led-sequencing/README.md

 The color, tail length and tail fade factor can be specified in the constructor.

 ### SpinningRainbow.h
-This animation effect will turn every LED in the strip on and create a spinning rainbow of color.
+This animation effect will turn every LED in the LED strip on and create a spinning rainbow of color.

 ### ColorWheelStripeEffect.h
-This animation creates a strip the travels the from one end of the strip to the other changing colors as it travels.
+This animation creates a stripe the travels the from one end of the LED strip to the other changing colors as it travels.

-The length of the strip can be specified in the constructor.
+The length of the stripe can be specified in the constructor.

 ### Supporting Files